 Vice President of Research

-Bill Peacock is the former vice president of research at the Texas Public Policy Foundation.
-He was with the Foundation from February 2005 to February 2020.
+Bill Peacock is the vice president of research at the Texas Public Policy Foundation.
+He has been with the Foundation since February 2005.

-Prior to joining the Foundation, Bill served as the Deputy Commissioner for Coastal Resources for Commissioner Jerry Patterson at the Texas General Land Office.
-Before he worked at the GLO, Bill was a legislative and media consultant, working with groups like Citizens for a Sound Economy and Putting Children First.
-He also served as the Deputy Assistant Commissioner for Intergovernmental Affairs for Commissioner Rick Perry at the Texas Department of Agriculture and as a legislative aide to Rep. John Culberson in the Texas House of Representatives.
-Bill began his career in state policy in 1989 in the Texas Senate as the analyst for public education and school finance for the Senate Committee on Education.
+Peacock has extensive experience in Texas government and policy.
+Prior to joining the Foundation, Peacock served as the deputy commissioner for coastal resources for Commissioner Jerry Patterson at the Texas General Land Office.
+Prior to that, he was a legislative and media consultant, working with groups like Citizens for a Sound Economy and Putting Children First.
+He also served as the deputy assistant commissioner for intergovernmental affairs for Commissioner Rick Perry at the Texas Department of Agriculture and as a legislative aide to Rep. John Culberson in the Texas House.
+Peacock began his career in public policy as the public education and school finance analyst for the Texas Senate’s Committee on Education.

 He lives with his wife, Kelly, and son, William, in Austin, Texas, where they attend Redeemer Presbyterian Church.

 Your contributions make Texas and